 - All available authorization document

-TR CU 012/2011 ready-made conformity EAC certificate of compliance is issued when conducted all successful implementation measures.
-The details of the EAC Certificate are entered in the Unified register of the customs Union, hosted on the website of the Federal service for accreditation.
+TR CU 012/2011 ready-made conformity EAC Certificate of Compliance is issued when conducted all successful implementation measures.
+The details of the EAC Certificate are entered into the Unified Register of the Customs Union, hosted on the website of the Federal Service for Accreditation.